chainguard-dev/edu/content/chainguard/chainguard-images/reference/kubernetes-dns-node-cache/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Kubernetes-dns-node-cache"
+    parent: "kubernetes-dns-node-cache"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Kubernetes-dns-node-cache** Image.
+This page shows detailed information about all public variants of the Chainguard **kubernetes-dns-node-cache** Image.

 ## Variants Compared
 The **kubernetes-dns-node-cache** Chainguard Image currently has one public variant: